In this article, you’ll find everything you need to start writing meeting request emails that get results. We’ll review topics like:

 By asking questions, you’re not only showing you’ve done your research, but you’re also letting your recipient imagine the answers.

-Best for scheduling immediately:
+Best for scheduling a meeting immediately:

 - Let’s catch [location]’s happy hour [date and time]